Sibu: Recent developments

 On 1 November 1981, the local council which administered the town of Sibu (Sibu Urban District Council) was upgraded to Sibu Municipal Council.
 The area of administration of Sibu expanded from 50 km2 to 129.5 km2.
 In 1994, Sibu Airport and Sibu Hospital were constructed.
 In 2001, Wisma Sanyan construction was completed.
 Yang di-Pertuan Agong of Malaysia, Sultan Salahuddin Abdul Aziz Shah visited Sibu from 16 to 17 September 2001 to close a month-long Malaysian Independence Day Celebration at Sibu Town Square.

 Between 1999 and 2004, Sibu Municipal Council decided to adopt the swan as a symbol of Sibu to inspire the people to work towards the goal of becoming a city in the future.
 Since then, a Swan statue has been erected near the Sibu wharf terminal and another statue is located in the town centre.
 Sibu is also nicknamed as "Swan City".
 This came from a legend where famine in Sibu ended when a flock of swans flew through the skies of Sibu.
 There is another story where the Sibu Chinese immigrants regarded Sibu Melanau people as "Go" people because a staple food of Melanau staple food was "Sago".

 In 2006, the Lanang Bridge connecting Sibu to Sarikei was opened.
 Sibu also functions as the gateway to Sarawak Corridor of Renewable Energy (SCORE).
 The town of Sibu and its surrounding areas has been the subject of several developmental projects since 2008.
 In 2011, the 110th anniversary of Fuzhou settlement was celebrated in Sibu.
 However, Sibu's population growth and economic development is relatively slow when compared to Miri and Bintulu.

+In September 2023, Sibu had the honour of hosting a two-day visit from the 16th Yang di-Pertuan Agong Al-Sultan Abdullah Ri'ayatuddin Al-Mustafa Billah Shah and Raja Permaisuri Agong Tunku Azizah Aminah Maimunah Iskandariah as part of their Kembara Kenali Borneo tour.
+This marked the second royal visit to Sibu.

 Government

-Sibu has two members of parliament representing the two parliamentary constituencies of the town: Lanang (constituency no: P.211) and Sibu (constituency no: P.212).
-The town also elects five representatives into the Sarawak State Assembly: Bukit Assek, Dudong, Bawang Assan, Pelawan, and Nangka.
+Sibu is represented by two members of parliament (MPs) who oversee the town's two parliamentary federal constituencies: Lanang and Sibu.
+Additionally, the town elects five representatives to the Sarawak State Legislative Assembly, each representing a specific constituency: Bukit Assek, Dudong, Bawang Assan, Pelawan, and Nangka.